 (707) 968-1100

-Napa Valley winery reviews, recommendations, and photos from our weekly visits to wineries.
+Napa Valley winery reviews, tasting notes, recommendations, and photos, now also included in Google's Field Trip application.
 Periodic reviews of interesting wines from around the world.
 Occasional musings about classical music as related to wine.
+Bach to Bacchus is partners with Google Field Trip.
+TJ Jones, Napa, California

 Tuesday, March 29, 2011